Hiking Mount Nittany: A Must-Do Activity In State College, PA

 How hard is hiking Mount Nittany?

-The trek to the top, on either path that you decide to travel, is the most difficult part of the hike.
-Hiking up the blue trail to the left, you will encounter a few fairly steep inclines and lots of rocky areas.
+The trail to the top, on either path that you decide to travel, is the most difficult part of the hike.
+Hiking up the blue trail to the left, you will encounter a few fairly steep inclines and no shortage of rocks.

 After reaching the top, the trails weaving around the mountain are mostly flat and easy.
 Just enjoy wandering through nature.
 The worst is over!